gvwilson/sdxpy/src/persist/index.md

 *Please see [%x bonus %] for extra material related to these ideas.*

 ## Exercises {: #persist-exercises}

-### Reset {: .exercise}

-`SaveAlias`, `SaveExtend`, and their loading counterparts don't re-set the tables of objects seen so far between runs.

-1. If we construct one saver object and use it repeatedly on different data, can it create incorrect or misleading archives?

-1. What about loading?
-    If we re-use a loader,
-    can it construct objects that aren't what they should be?

-1. Create new classes `SaveReset` and `LoadReset` that fix the problems you have identified.
-    How much of the existing code did you have to change?

 ### A Dangling Colon {: .exercise}